 To insert a text watermark, click on the circle next to ‘Text watermark’ and the options will then become available to be altered.
 From here you can picture some text from a list or you can type over the text that is already in the box with any text of your own.
 You can also alter the font type here too.
 Leave the scale set to Auto as this will automatically adjust the size for you and also leave the option for semi-transparent ticked.
 You can however change the colour of the font if you wish as well as the layout of the watermark, whether it is displayed diagonally or horizontally.

 If you liked this hint and tip on Word Basics Watermarks, then let us know!
-Also take a look at some of the other hints and tips that we have done in the ‘Basics’ range on our hint and tip page here.
+If you have enjoyed this hint and tip, why not take a look at our previous one on inserting pictures in PowerPoint?